 It is important to use in-text citations to identify where you are referring to another's work or idea.
-You should use an in-text citation either when you are using a direct quote, or when you are using an indirect quote (paraphrasing).
+You should use an in-text citation either when you are using a quote, or when you are paraphrasing.

-A 'direct quotation' is a word-for-word copy of another author's work.
+A 'quotation' is a word-for-word copy of another author's work.

 If the quotation is less than 40 words in length (short quote), then it should be incorporated into the text and is enclosed with double quotation marks.
 Always include the name of the author, the date of publication and the page number.

 ...it should be noted that every child needs continual positive reinforcement to cope with the world.
 As Smith (2011, p.
 36) points out, "it is no surprise that we are much better at recognising negative signals than positive ones".
 Therefore we need to ...